UEFI-code/BachelorGraduateDesign/README.md

 - Debian Style of Linux, Ubuntu 20.04 LTS is suggested
 - PyTorch 2.0 Compatible GPU Driver
-- PyTorch 2.0 Compatible CUDA Developer Toolkit with CUDNN.
+- PyTorch 2.0 Compatible CUDA Developer Toolkit.
 See Build sections for details in Backend modules README.md file
-- A GUI environment with browser to run frontend HTML code
+- A GUI environment with browser to run frontend HTML code (Can be on your laptop or another computer)

 ### File Directory Structure